MamadFlowAbadan/FXaPi-V2/README.md

 ## Installation

-This package can be installed from GitHub or with `pip`
+This package can be installed from GitHub or with `pip` (please install it from github if you can)
 ```
 pip install fxapi
 ```